1984 Florida Citrus Bowl

 The 1984 Florida Citrus Bowl was a college football postseason bowl game that featured the Georgia Bulldogs and the Florida State Seminoles.
+The game took place on December 22, 1984, and ended in a 17–17 draw.

 Background

 A 7–1 start and a #8 ranking came crashing down after a loss to Florida in the World's Largest Outdoor Cocktail Party rivalry game, as they then lost to #15 Auburn and Georgia Tech to crater into the Citrus Bowl without a ranking, and a (tied for) 3rd-place finish in the Southeastern Conference.
 A 4–0 start (and a #6 ranking) for the Seminoles ended with a 3–3–1 finish.
 This was Georgia's first Florida Citrus Bowl since 1974, along with their 5th straight bowl appearance.
 This was Florida State's first Florida Citrus Bowl since 1977 and 3rd straight bowl appearance.